stormid/scaffold/docs/build-system/types-of-build.md

 npm start
 ```

 For developing a static site locally.
-The webpackdev server keeps files in memory, and hot reloads when it detects changes, Browsersync also runs to allow the devserver to be mirrored across devices.
+The Rspack dev server keeps files in memory, hot reloads JavaScript when it detects changes, and live-reloads the page when CSS changes (via the dev server's `watchFiles` option).

-By default the devserver runs on `localhost:8081`, and BrowserSync on `locahost:3000`.
+By default the dev server runs on `localhost:8081`.
 Read the console messages for output.

 ## Build
 ```